kiferpan/LALScSr/README.md

-# LALScSr: Layer-wise Adaptive Learning of Spectral Correction and Spatial Rebuild Network for Hyperspectral Image fusion
+# LALScSr: Layer-wise Adaptive Learning of Spectral Correction and Spatial Rebuild Network for Hyperspectral Image Enhancement

-Implementation of Paper: "LALScSr: Layer-wise Adaptive Learning of Spectral Correction and Spatial Rebuild Network for Hyperspectral Image fusion" in PyTorch
+Implementation of Paper: "LALScSr: Layer-wise Adaptive Learning of Spectral Correction and Spatial Rebuild Network for Hyperspectral Image Enhancement" in PyTorch

 ## Prepare Training Dataset